How to effectively respond to blame and make your marriage better at the same time

 Spouses Who Blame Refuse Marriage Counseling

 Since the purpose of blame is to protect oneself, anything that threatens to put blame back onto the blamer will be shunned.
 Most people who blame are aware that they could be responsible for some of the problems, although they do a good job of denying that.
 But, in front of a counselor, those things are likely to come out into the open.
-Occasionally, people who blame do want marital counseling or relationship counseling because they want the therapist to side with them in blaming their spouse.
+Occasionally, people who blame do want marital counseling because they want the therapist to side with them in blaming their spouse.
 When the therapist refuses to take sides or points out that they both have contributed to problems, the blaming spouse terminates therapy and blames the therapist.
 A couple may go to two or three counselors with the result being that they quit before progress can be made, the therapist being blamed each time.
+If you try this, without success, your next best step is to get into coaching so that the coach can help you to effectively deal with your spouse.
+Simply leaving the problems unresolved would eventually result in the end of your marriage.

 Dealing with Blaming